Raunakkkkk/Ecommerce-MERN/README.md

-# Check it out on https://e-commerce-7849.netlify.app/
-Got it!
-Here’s the updated project description with the name "Instamart":

----

 **Instamart - MERN-Stack E-commerce Project**

 This comprehensive E-commerce project, developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack, features robust functionalities for both users and administrators.